deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 on."

 Regaari didn't argue.
-Wherever '*RP Alpha*' was, it was nowhere nearby and he would just need to rely on Warhorse's strength and endurance if he was ever to get out from under a thundercloud of Hunters.
-Warhorse handed him the binoculars and intel tablet as soon as he was settled.
+Wherever '*RP Alpha*' was, it was nowhere nearby and he would just need to rely on WARHORSE's strength and endurance if he was ever to get out from under a thundercloud of Hunters.
+WARHORSE handed him the binoculars and intel tablet as soon as he was settled.

 "Keep me on course." he said.